nogizhopaboroda/cmus-bundler/README.md

 ```

 ## Preinstall bundles
-In order to be sure all plugins have been installed when you run cmus, you can install all plugins/themes described in `rc` file:
+In order to be sure all plugins have been installed when you run cmus, recommended to preinstall all plugins/themes described in `rc` file once new plugins added:

 ```shell
 $ cmus-bundler install